-One of the noticeable new features of Ubuntu 16.04 was the ‘introduction’ of apt command.
-The reality is that the first stable version of apt was released in the year 2014 but people started noticing it in 2016 with the release of Ubuntu 16.04.
+One of the noticeable features introduced on Ubuntu 16.04 was the ‘introduction’ of apt command.
+The reality is that the first stable version of apt was released in the year 2014, but people started noticing it in 2016 with the release of Ubuntu 16.04.

 It became common to see